 Is your voice tight and in your throat?
 You may sound aggressive or in a bad mood.
 (Aggressive is not the same thing as authoritative, by the way.
-If, in an attempt to sound authoritative, you sound aggressive than you’re doing it wrong.)
+If in an attempt to sound authoritative, you seem aggressive, than you’re doing it wrong.)
 To have a credible, assertive, yet warm sound, you need to open your throat & use a lot of air.
-This results in a full, resonant sound that comes across as credible & highly persuasive.
+Having an open throat and using a lot of air results in a full, resonant sound that comes across as credible & highly persuasive.

 Do you hate the sound of your voice?
 That’s an article giving you the deets as to how you can change it!

 How You Speak is Your Verbal Brand

 My clients are super smart go-getters.
 They say, “What’s standing in the way of my getting what I need out of life?
 To get what I need out of life, I need to be considered credible & authoritative by others.
 That leads to my being persuasive.
 That’s how I get what I need out of life.”
 So my clients have the cajones to record themselves.
 With me.
 We do it together.
 It doesn’t hurt!
 They comprehend that when they know:

 2. how to fix it

 they can make improvements in their lives permanently!
 It’s a given that we have to study the sciences, languages–all academics in school.
 We go to the gym and learn how to play sports & musical instruments.
 None of us was born the best that we can be–at anything!
 You’ve worked hard on everything at which you’re great.

 Beethoven studied under a few composers!
 (Most famously, Hadyn) He was born with incredible talent, but he still had to learn and practice!
 If you want to be persuasive & get people to honestly believe in your brand, you need to invest some time.